Rest weeks are common in the Six Nations

 With a break in Test action, league competition starts again and some squad players who are in need of game time will return to their clubs.
 There’s a full slate of games in the Gallagher Premiership, the United Rugby Championship, and in France’s Top 14.

-But last year fallow weeks would see teams like England train in camp for three days and then let players go home and spend time with their families and friends.
+But it has been known fallow weeks can see teams like England train in camp for three days and then let players go home and spend time with their families and friends.

 Should they axe every Six Nations fallow week?